5-4-3-2-1 Grounding Technique

 Troubleshooting

-"I can't focus on my senses during panic": Start with the easiest sense for you (often sight) and spend extra time there before moving to others.
-Even partial completion helps.
+"I can't focus on my senses during panic." - Start with the easiest sense for you (often sight) and spend extra time there before moving to others.
+Even partial completion helps interrupt the panic cycle.

-"I don't notice any smells or tastes": This is common.
-Move to a different location if possible, or focus extra attention on the senses that are working for you.
+"I don't notice any smells or tastes." - This is common and normal.
+Move to a different location if possible, or focus extra attention on the senses that are working for you without forcing unavailable ones.

-"The technique isn't working": Try sticking with it for a bit longer, or combine it with gentle movement or deeper breathing.
-Different techniques work for different people.
+"The technique isn't working." - Try sticking with it for a bit longer, or combine it with gentle movement or deeper breathing.
+Different techniques work for different people, and effectiveness improves with practice.

-"I feel more anxious focusing on my body": Some trauma survivors initially feel uncomfortable with body awareness.
-Start with external senses (sight, sound) and gradually work toward touch.
+"I feel more anxious focusing on my body." - Some trauma survivors initially feel uncomfortable with body awareness.
+Start with external senses (sight, sound) and gradually work toward touch as comfort develops.

-"I can't remember the steps during crisis": Keep a simple reminder on your phone: "5 see, 4 touch, 3 hear, 2 smell, 1 taste" or practice the sequence daily when calm.
+"I can't remember the steps during crisis." - Keep a simple reminder on your phone: "5 see, 4 touch, 3 hear, 2 smell, 1 taste" or practice the sequence daily when calm to build muscle memory.

-"People might notice me doing this": The technique can be done very discreetly - most people won't notice you quietly observing your environment.
+"People might notice me doing this." - The technique can be done very quietly - most people won't notice you quietly observing your environment, and many steps can be done internally.

 Frequently asked questions